yzhilong/tp/docs/DeveloperGuide.md

 ### Deleting a Game Entry
 Deleting a game entry requires user input from the CLI.
-The user should obtain the index of the game entry to be deleted from `GameEntryListPanel`, which will show a list of game entries previously added by the user.
+The user should obtain the index of the game entry to be deleted from `GameEntryListPanel`, which will show a list of game entries previously added or filtered by the user.
 The format of input should be `delete [INDEX]`. `GameBookParser` will check for the validity of the input.
 It is valid if
-* The index specified by the user is bigger than 0 and smaller or equal to the number of game entries in the list.
+* The index specified by the user is bigger than 0 and smaller or equal to the number of game entries in the displayed list.

 The below provides a step-by-step break down of the mechanism for deleting a game entry.
 Assume that the user has already launched `GameBook` and the app has loaded data from storage.
 Assume also that the current game entry list contains more than 1 game entry.